rsuchecki/yakat/README.md

 java -jar dist/yakat.jar kmatch -h
 ```

-## Usage in pipelines
+# Usage in pipelines

-Note that due to specific modules original application within larger pipelines they occasionally expect slightly modified file formats.
+Note that due to specific modules' original application within larger pipelines they occasionally expect slightly modified file formats.
 For example by FASTQ record we mean a single read (pair of reads) whose four (eight) lines have been placed on a single line using tab as a separator.

-To filter (in/out) reads based on matching k-mers you may:
+To filter (in/out) reads based on matching k-mers you may run the `kmatch` module like this:

 ```
 zcat reads.fastq.gz \